Kazakhstan–European Union relations: Cooperation

 The Partnership and Cooperation Agreement (PCA) with Kazakhstan has been the legal framework for EU–Kazakhstan bilateral relations since it entered into force in 1999.
 In November 2006 a Memorandum of Understanding on cooperation in the field of energy between the EU and Kazakhstan has been signed establishing the basis for enhanced cooperation.
 Kazakhstan recognizes increased economic and political integration as key to its modernization and development.

 The future European Commission assistance will focus on the following priority areas: promotion of the ongoing reform process at political, economic, judiciary and social level, infrastructure building, and cooperation in the energy sector.

 The overall EU co-operation objectives, policy responses and priority fields for Central Asia can be found in the EC Regional Strategy Paper for Central Asia 2007–2013.
 In addition to the assistance under the Development Cooperation Instrument (DCI), Kazakhstan participates in several ongoing regional programs.

 The Cooperation Council between the European Union (EU) and Kazakhstan held its fourteenth meeting on Tuesday, March 3, 2015.
 The meeting was chaired by Kazakhstan's Foreign Minister Erlan A. Idrissov, and the EU delegation was led by Latvia's Foreign Minister Edgars Rinkēvičs.
 The EU reiterated its support for the membership of the Republic of Kazakhstan of the WTO.
 In November 2015, Kazakhstan joined the WTO as its 162nd member state following the EU’s support for its accession.

 In 2014, Kazakhstan became the first Central Asian country to join the Asia-Europe Meeting (ASEM).

 A conference was held in Astana titled “25 Years of European Union – Central Asia Relations: From the Past to the Future" where EU Special Representative for Central Asia Ambassador Peter Burian affirmed the European Union's financial and political commitment to Kazakhstan and the Central Asia region.

 The EU launched in November 2019 three programmes promoting regional integration in Central Asia.
 The programmes' budget amounts to 28 million euros ($30.8 million).
 They will support the rule of law, trade, investment and growth in the region in keeping with the new EU Strategy for Central Asia.

+Kazakhstan and the European Union maintain active cooperation, with recent engagements focusing on regional stability, trade, and connectivity.
+On 28 March 2025, EU High Representative for Foreign Affairs Kaja Kallas visited Almaty to meet President Kassym-Jomart Tokayev and Foreign Minister Murat Nurtleu.
+Her visit follows the 20th EU-Central Asia Ministerial meeting in Ashgabat and precedes the first EU-Central Asia Summit in Samarkand on April 3-4.
+Key discussion topics included the impact of Russia’s war on Ukraine, transport, digital connectivity, critical raw materials, and energy.
+Kallas will also meet leaders from Turkmenistan, Tajikistan, and Uzbekistan during her regional tour.